 Soon after immigrating to New Zealand from Hong Kong, Wing began singing for her own pleasure, and subsequently began entertaining patients at nursing homes and hospitals in and around the city of Auckland where she lives.
 She was encouraged by the response to her singing to consider making a recording, and with a grant received from Manukau City Council she released a very successful debut CD titled MUSICAL MEMORIES OF Les Miserables and The Phantom Of The Opera, featuring the title song from the Andrew Lloyd Webber musical, along with a number of other popular songs.

 Taking her music onto the web

 A web site was built to promote her CD, and sales took off.
 She soon achieved cult status, boosting demand for more CDs.
 Subsequent CD releases such as I Could Have Danced All Night, Wing Sings The Carpenters, The Sound of Music and The Prayer also sold out, and helped to gain her an international audience.
-Her CDs are available via CD Baby as well as in a number of CD stores internationally.
-Digital downloads are available via CD Baby and iTunes.
+Her CDs were sold on CD Baby as well as in a number of CD stores internationally, with digital downloads available via CD Baby and iTunes.

 TV appearances – talk shows and South Park